ycldingo/QuantumComputer_tw/README.md

-This is a handbook draft for introducing quantum computer to folk.
+This is a Traditional Chinese handbook draft for introducing quantum computer to ordinary people.
+The instruction is edited by Yun-Chih Liao.